LinkWellNodes/Documentation/docs/services/jobs/Jobs-and-Pricing.md

 ### The pricing of our fellow node operators

-In order remain competitive, LinkWell Nodes needs to take into consideration the pricing model of our fellow node operators when establishing our target price point.
+In order to remain competitive, LinkWell Nodes needs to take into consideration the pricing model of our fellow node operators when establishing our target price point.

 ### Have more questions about our pricing?